peterbono/ux-seo-audit-agent/README.md

-  To help you interpret the results at a glance, the app assigns qualitative labels—such as *Excellent*, *Good*, *Fair* or *Poor*—to each score.
+  To help you interpret the results at a glance, the app assigns qualitative labels—such as *Excellent*, *Good*, *Fair* or *Poor*—to each score and displays a short progress bar beneath it.
+The bars indicate the percentage of the maximum possible score.
+When you provide a competitor URL, a small bar chart appears in the competitor summary comparing your page’s UX/SEO, layout and business scores against those of the rival site.
 Detailed raw metrics and lists of CTA or trust keywords are hidden behind expanders, keeping the interface clean while allowing you to drill down when needed.

   Finally, all recommendations are organised into a **Zoning & Suggestions** tab.
 This view groups suggestions by common page regions (meta